-This App is part of a set of measures within the Scottish Government Test and Protect Strategy.
+Scottish Government Test and Protect Strategy.

-Protect-Scot is a proximity tracing application based function is to provide exposure notification to users who have been in contact (2 metres for 15 minutes) with other users that have received a positive
+Protect-Scot is a proximity tracing application based on Google/Apple coronavirus tracking API.
+Its function is to provide exposure notification to users who have been in contact (2 metres for 15 minutes) with other users that have received a positive